apeyrard/lxd-backup/README.md

 [x] delete obsolete images from storage

 [x] allow custom commands to be run in container before and after backup

-[ ] export images to aws glacier (warning, deletion before 90 days are billed for 90 days. include that in doc, maybe disallow glacier for lower than monthly lifetimes)

-[ ] export images to nextcloud

 [ ] export images to ftp